There's always something new to learn, says Mike Yardley

 2. Keep moving your gun

-Many of us stop the gun.
+Don’t stop your gun (many shooters do).
 If you don’t keep your eyes fixed on the bird (see tip 1 above) and you stop the gun, then bringing the weight back and lifting the head are likely to be the negative results.

 Focus on keeping your head down, your weight over your front foot and your eyes on the bird.
 This will all make it easier to keep the gun moving on every shot.
 Don’t finish the shot too early, don’t take your head off the gun too early and follow through on every shot.